“Nail Tints” Are The Minimalist’s Answer To Healthy, Glossy Nails

 What are the benefits of nail tints?

 Not only do nail tints lend an effortless, minimalist manicure, but using them can be beneficial to the health of your nails, too.
-“Many options contain a cocktail of ingredients to nourish and strengthen nails, like Manucurist’s Active Glow, which contains sweet almond oil to soothe and AHAs [alpha hydroxy acids, essentially chemical exfoliators] to restore and rejuvenate nails,” explains Streets.
+“Many options contain a cocktail of ingredients to nourish and strengthen nails, like Manucurist’s Active Glow (a shade that sadly isn't available in Australia), which contains sweet almond oil to soothe and AHAs [alpha hydroxy acids, essentially chemical exfoliators] to restore and rejuvenate nails,” explains Streets.

 AdvertisementADVERTISEMENT